‘Divided’ Japan pays tribute to slain ex-PM Shino Abe amid protests

 Abe was assassinated on 8 July, with his attacker citing his alleged ties to the Unification Church

-Japan and its allies on Tuesday paid tribute to the country's longest-serving prime minister Shinzo Abe at a controversial state funeral marred by protests.
+Japan and its allies paid tribute on Tuesday to the country's longest-serving prime minister Shinzo Abe at a controversial state funeral marred by protests.

 Protests objecting to the expenditure and to the veneration of Abe’s legacy continued well into Tuesday even as the ceremony began at 2pm local time, with Abe's ashes being carried into the Nippon Budokan Hall in central Tokyo by his widow, Akie Abe.

-Prime minister Fumio Kishida has been criticised for spending taxpayers’ money at a time of global economic uncertainty to host the first state funeral for a Japanese politician since 1967.
+Prime minister Fumio Kishida has been criticised for spending taxpayers’ money at a time of global economic uncertainty, to host the first state funeral for a Japanese politician since 1967.
 Such ceremonies are otherwise exclusively reserved for senior members of the imperial family.

 Abe, who was assassinated on 8 July during a campaign rally, was honoured with a 19-volley gun salute.